-Lack of Sleep increases stress, low levels of depression and huge cravings to satiate the taste buds Sugar, Fat and Salt cravings.
+Lack of sleep increases stress, low levels of depression and huge cravings to satiate the taste buds Sugar, Fat, and Salt cravings.
 The desire to eat emptied calorie food, colas, chips, Samosas, Cakes is highly pronouncing

 Absolute Food Essentials which Promote sleep

 Ensure you include nuts like Walnuts.
 A daily dose of 28gms approximately 12-14 halves of walnuts should be added as mid-evening snack (In replacement to high fat- snacks) or as a pre-workout meal.
 The fatty acid makeup of walnuts may also contribute to better sleep.
 They provide ALA, an omega-3 fatty acid that’s converted to DHA in the body.
-DHA may increase production of serotonin, a sleep-enhancing brain chemical.
+DHA may increase the production of serotonin, a sleep-enhancing brain chemical.

 Several other foods have sleep-promoting properties, but they have not been explicitly studied for their effects on sleep.